Founders and Owners

 Shenny Manzanero has that combination of professionalism, experience and personality that makes Chaa Creek’s hospitality stand out.
 She ensures smooth running, happy relations as our Guest Services Supervisor.
 Shenny is a true San Ignacio local who, in addition to having a commitment towards environmental sustainability, enjoys reading, playing sports, listening to music and spending quality time with friends and family.
 Once you’ve had the pleasure of enjoying Shenny’s warm welcome and ongoing assistance you’ll understand why she’s such an integral part of the Chaa Creek family.

 Theodoso Juarez, or Docio to his many friends, has been the heart and soul of Chaa Creek’s Macal River Camp for almost twenty years now.
 The title “Camp Supervisor” barely begins to describe the multi-talented Docio, who with his genuinely friendly manner and wealth of experience and stories continues to make stays at the beautifully rustic Camp memorable.
-Along with the ever smiling Francelia, this Dynamic Duo act not only as hosts, but provide delicious home style meals, a wealth of information, great support and a warm, family environment.
+Along with the ever smiling Francelia, the Dynamic Duo are not only hosts but provide delicious home-style meals, a wealth of information, great support and a warm, family environment.
 Docio and Francelia are just two more examples of what makes Chaa Creek the people oriented place that it is!